-For more details, see the Model Study Plan.
+For more details, see the Module Guide linked below.

 Language of Instruction

-Courses in the M.A. programme are taught in German.
+Courses in the M.A. programme are taught in English and German.

 Grading of Courses